nchammas/flintrock/README.md

 Supporting multiple versions of anything is tough.
 There's more surface area to cover for testing, and over the long term the maintenance burden of supporting something non-current with bug fixes and workarounds really adds up.

 There are projects that support stuff across a wide cut of language or API versions.
-For example, Spark supports Java 7 and 8, and Python 2.6+ and 3+.
+For example, Spark supports multiple versions of Java, Scala, R, and Python.
 The people behind these projects are gods.
 They take on an immense maintenance burden for the benefit and convenience of their users.

 We here at project Flintrock are much more modest in our abilities.
 We are best able to serve the project over the long term when we limit ourselves to supporting a small but widely applicable set of configurations.